tcolar/pubg_mobile/attachments.md

 ## Muzzles, Stocks, etc ...

-A few commonly used weapons, tested without grips
+A few commonly used weapons, all tested without grips.

+Findings:

+- For any high recoil weapons, use the compensator
+- For low recoil weapons, you should use suppressor (less noise), or the flash hider if you like to snake
+- Stocks and cheek pads are good to use if available
+- On shotguns, both duck bill and choke make a huge difference, use them !

 ### AKM